mattermost/docs/source/install/ee-prod-rhel-7.rst

 -  ``git clone https://github.com/letsencrypt/letsencrypt``
 -  ``cd letsencrypt``

-2. Be sure that the port 80 is not use by stopping NGINX
+2. Be sure that the port 80 is not in use by stopping NGINX

 -  ``sudo service nginx stop``
 -  ``netstat -na | grep ':80.*LISTEN'``